SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-350-0_feature-post-write.md

 ticket: DM-2948
 version: 10.20.350.0
 ---
-LWM2M agent is now able to send POST operations to the device.
+The LWM2M agent is now able to send POST operations to the device.